casdoor/casdoor-website/docs/integration/spring-cloud.md

 - Nacos Config center

-  is alibaba's open source platform for dynamic service discovery, configuration management and service management, which is easier to build cloud native applications.
+  Nacos is alibaba's open source platform for dynamic service discovery, configuration management and service management, which is easier to build cloud native applications.
 ### How to use
 1. Add the dependency
 ```